 How to calculate FICA tax?

-Calculating FICA tax contribution for an employee is easy.
-Just multiply their gross pay by the Social Security and Medicare tax rates.
+Calculating FICA taxes contribution for an employee is easy.
+The aforesaid FICA tax calculator is based on the simple formula of multiplying the gross pay by the Social Security and Medicare tax rates.
 For example,

 - The taxable wages of Mr Richard is $900 for the week